jlampel/voxelize/README.md

 # voxelize
- A small Blender addon for converting objects to textured cubes
+ A small Blender addon for converting objects to textured cubes.
+To use, select one or more objects and use the Voxelize operator in the Object menu.